mikbe/pomidor_timer/README.markdown

 ## Attributions ##

+This product is not approved or endorsed by the Pomodoro Team or [Francesco Cirillo](http://francescocirillo.com).
+[The Pomodoro Technique&reg;](http://pomodorotechnique.com) is a registered trademark belonging to Francesco Cirillo.

 Tomato icon is Copyright© 2011 <a href="http://www.artbees.net" target="new">Artbees</a>
 Licensed under Creative Commons <a href="http://creativecommons.org/licenses/by-nc-nd/3.0/" target="new">Attribution-NonCommercial-NoDerivs 3.0</a>
-Part of the beautiful <a href="http://www.artbees.net/paradise-fruits-icon-set" target="new">Paradise Fruits Icon Set</a>
+It's part of the beautiful <a href="http://www.artbees.net/paradise-fruits-icon-set" target="new">Paradise Fruits Icon Set</a>

 ## To do ##